oluyalireuben/Loading-Bar-Animation/README.md

 This project is a basic example of a loading bar animation.
 It consists of an HTML file (`index.html`) and a CSS file (`style.css`) that define a loading bar and a text element displaying "Loading...".
 The loading bar changes colors and moves from left to right in a continuous loop to give the illusion of loading.

-file you are currently reading, which provides information about the project.

 ## Usage